lechmazur/pgg_bench/README.md

 - `o1` tops the TrueSkill leaderboard despite a modest median token count.
 It optimizes for relative ranking over raw accumulation.
 Its public messages shows calculated moves.

 - `Gemini 2.0 Flash` prioritizes punishment over contribution.
 Its aggressive text and declining balance suggest a short-term focus that backfires.
+But its messages are the most entertaining.

 - The contribution % by round shows models like `Claude 3.7 Sonnet Thinking` dropping contributions in later rounds, prioritizing immediate token retention as future rounds diminish.
 Text confirms this: "Since it’s the final round, contributing makes no sense."